ststimac/stephaniestimac-blog/posts/2023/12/css-media-scripting.md

 This seems like a pretty great feature for progressive enhancement even at the most basic level.
 You can ensure your users who have JavaScript support disabled get a good experience fairly easily.
 With nearly full major browser support, this is a great addition to the web platform.

 Happy coding!

+Edit after publishing: There is indeed a `<noscript>` tag, but the intention with this media query "isn't to replace noscript.
+Its just to allow you to style elements based on the script state." - [Source Link](https://bugs.chromium.org/p/chromium/issues/detail?id=1467097)